Using DynaCrop to cure the soil thanks to catching carbon from the air

 So how to flip the coin and improve such a negative reputation of agriculture?
 Regenerative farming is the way to go since it aims not only to do no harm to the soil, surrounding water, and air but to improve them.
 DynaCrop is ready to bring out and highlight the farms or fields which are capturing enough carbon to get extra income from carbon credits trading companies.
 Also we bring forth products not only to verify whether farms truly follow regenerative farming practices but we can also measure the efficiency of such practices.
 It can also indicate which fields desperately need to pick up on regenerative attitudes.

 What is regenerative farming?

-Regenerative farming is a farming method in which you can make a positive impact on your farmland.
-It from the air and store it underground.
+Regenerative farming is a land management practice that uses photosynthesis in plants to capture carbon from the air and store it underground.
 That means less CO2 in the air but also improved soil health.
 The soil becomes richer of nutrients and the covering crops turn more resilient.
 As a result, biodiversity thrives both above and below the soil surface, water holding capacity increases, carbon is stored deeper than usual and the soil structure improves.
 All of this helps farmers to boost soil fertility and productivity while maintaining the natural balance of the ecosystem.